 Housing and Meals

-During the length of their program, ULatin America students will stay in homestay or shared apartments depending on the location.
+During the length of their program, ULatin America students will stay in homestay, shared apartments, or dormitories depending on the location.
 The cost of housing is included in the $4,800 program fee.
 Students choosing the homestay option will also have some meals included.
 Below is a comprehensive list of the housing and meal options available in each host city.

 Buenos Aires, Argentina